Hanif Sanket

-Hanif Sanket (born 23 October 1958) born as A.K.M.
-Hanif is a Bangladeshi television host, writer, producer, comedian, voice actor and singer.
-He is best known as the creator and host of the television show Ityadi.
-He is regarded as the most popular media personality in Bangladesh.
+Hanif Sanket (born 23 October 1960) born as A.K.M.
+Hanif is a Bangladeshi television host, writer, producer, comedian, voice actor singer.

 Career

 Sanket first appeared in television on a show Jodi Kichhu Mone Na Koren in the 1980s.
-Later, he moved on to create his own TV show Ityadi, which successfully pioneered televised comedy program in Bangladesh and went on to become the most popular TV show in the country.
+Later, he moved on to create his own TV show Ityadi, which successfully pioneered televised magazine and comedy program in Bangladesh and went on to become the most popular TV show in the country.
 He also produces drama during Eid seasons.

 Sanket also produced other shows - Jhalak, Kothar Kotha, Eid Annondo Mela, Prothom Alo Awards Program, Bangla Vision 6th Anniversary Programs.

+Social Contribution

+For 30 years, he has raised a strong voice against the prevailing inconsistencies of society in Ityadi.
+Each episode describes and opposes contemporary scandals in a somewhat humorous but visually appealing manner.
+So every survey in the country, including BBC, has shown that it is the best TV show in the country, and 75 percent of the TV viewers in the country watch this show.